FREAS-tools/freas-demo/README.md

 * An attacker fabricates a *Parking reservation* and sends it to the *PLT* interface due to missing access control.
 Leading to loss of *Parking permit* integrity.

 Thus, the designer uses Evidence Quality analysis to check the supporting evidence if the *Parking reservation received* event (ID: `IntermediateThrowEvent_0qu79dp`) or the *PLT parking permit storage* data store reference (ID: `DataStoreReference_1o9b6q1`) are compromised.
 To see the output, please run Evidence Quality analysis in FREAS for both cases.

+## Walkthrough

+Please see `avp_issuing_permit_demo.mp4` for a video walkthrough of FREAS, which demonstrates the AVP models.

 ## Running FREAS
 Use docker compose to run FREAS